- Not everyone is knowledgeable enough to give an accurate estimate.

 That is a rather accurate depiction of the qualifications of many in the remodeling industry.
-When these people offer an estimate, it means very little.
-And when unsuspecting consumers hire them based on a free estimate they are in for a real ride.
+In Texas, you have to have a license to sell a house but not to build or remodel a house.
+When unprofessional contractors offer an estimate, it means very little.
+And when unsuspecting homeowners hire them based on a free estimate, they are usually in for a real ride.

 We strongly discourage anyone from going to contract base on an estimate.
 This almost never ends well.
-You need a very accurate scope of work and an exact cost to construct.
+You need a very accurate scope of work and an exact investment amount.